 - Deployment of 15 Apprenticeship Advisors to cover all regions of B.C., providing on-theground support in navigating the system to apprentices, sponsors, and training providers. - Hiring a Manager of Apprenticeship Completions to coordinate and lead completion strategies.

-ITA will continue to monitor closely targets for certifications issued in light of program changes and fluctuating projections of labour market demand and will adjust future forecasts accordingly.
+ITA will continue to closely monitor targets for certifications issued in light of program changes and fluctuating projections of labour market demand, and future forecasts will be adjusted accordingly.